JabberWalkyy/NyaNest-Install/README.md

 ✨ What Is NyaNest?
 NyaNest is a lightweight, browser designed for comfort, clarity, and cozy searches.

-🐾 Features
+🐾 Features:
 • 	🍂 Soft tab layout with autumnal colors
 • 	🧙‍♀️ Bookmark shrine toggle
 • 	🐾 More UI and animation on launch (coming soon! or possibly never.)
 • 	🔮 Built with Electron 38.2.1
 • 	💖 Designed by Melloden

-📦 Installation
+📦 Installation:
 Download the latest installer from the Releases page.
 Click the .exe to install NyaNest on your Windows machine.

-🧪 Development Setup (Optional)
+🧪 Development Setup (Optional):
 If you want to run NyaNest from source: git clone https://github.com/JabberWalkyy/NyaNest-Install.git cd NyaNest-Install npm install npm start

-🐉 Lore & Rituals
+🐉 More info:
 NyaNest versions is a mythic lineage of cozy software shrines.
-Every version is a seasonal .
 Future updates may include:
 • 	The right mouse button menu
 • 	Animated tab transitions
 • 	Shrine UI
 • 	Tribal offerings (for fun!)

-💌 Credits
+💌 Credits:
 Created by Melloden